dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 #### **Voice mad libs**

-To establish Handshake’s brand values and voice, I asked friends who freelance to play "Brand voice mad libs" by filling in the blanks of four sentences.
+To establish Handshake’s brand values and voice, I asked friends who freelance to play "Brand voice mad libs," shown below.
 After analyzing the responses (and writing a few of my own on behalf of Tom and Kelly), I reached a consensus on the following statements:

 - I want our app to make people feel **[ empowered ].**
 - I want people to **[ sigh with relief ]** when they interact with our products.